-15. MEDIUM OF INSTRACTION:
+15. MEDIUM OF INSTRUCTION:

-Medium of Instruction and Examination shall be in English.
+Medium of instruction shall be in English and Medium of Examination shall be in English or Marathi.

 16. HOSTEL:

 There are men and women Hostels on the University premises and as per the rules in this behalf, the students will be accommodated in these hostels.
 Students desirous of taking admission to the University Hostels are requested to fill in the hostel admission form and complete the necessary formalities along with form of admission to the programme.
 Students are required to observe rules and regulations of hostel accommodation.